 - His favorite comment on his “Rate My Professor” page is from one former student who wrote that he “gives the most amount of work I have ever been given.
 His class is so overwhelming and took up all of my time, leaving me with little time for my other classes.
 He thinks the world revolves around him.”
 Spoiler alert: I do.

 - He wishes there were more hours in the day and days in the week to read for pleasure (grading papers all year long is such a time suck), and his goal for 2019 is to read 15 books.
 Steven used this space as a place to help hold himself accountable to reach his 2018 goal of 13 books — in fact, he read 14 books in 2018 (his favorites were Jessica Verdi’s And She Was, Amy Ewing’s The Cerulean, Joseph Cassara’s The House of Impossible Beauties, and Angie Thomas’ The Hate U Give.)
-He hopes the list below will keep him accountable…
+He hopes the list below will continue to keep him accountable…

 Books Read in 2019: